programming-formalisms/programming_formalisms_example_project/CDAI_MVC_Simulation.md

 #Class Diagram example NBodyProblem

+@Designer: Lars Eklund, ChatGPT

 This is an example of how one could generate and build a class diagram for the NBody simulation.
 The process started with prompting the Ai to generate a class diagram of the
 UseCase diagram previously created.
-Then ChatGPT created a rough draft, which was manually changed to correct mistakes that the AI (ChatGPT) had generated and to add some missing classes.
+Then ChatGPT created a rough draft, which was manually changed to correct mistakes that the AI (ChatGPT) had generated and to added missing parts like the package(module)and changed an interface to an abstract class.
+This Design uses a strict MVC design pattern and a Factory Method Design Pattern to create the simulation, this is a rather complicated design for such a small project and implementation from this track might not be recommended for this project but is included for educational purposes.

+classes.
 ```plantuml
 @startuml SimulationFactory